donald-macritchie/memory-flip-card/README.md

  ![this is a screenshot of the intructions](./assets/screenshots/instructions.png)
 ### High Score

-- The High Scores area displays all the latest scores on the entered into the input field and is stored in local storage.
+- The High Scores area displays all the latest scores entered into the input field and is stored in local storage.
 - This was introduced to allow users to be able to keep track of their high score and also keep track of other users scores.

 ![this is a screenshot of the high scores board](./assets/screenshots/high-score.png)

- - The save score button has been coded so that the user can only input there name and save the score to local storage when the game has been completed.
+ - The save score button has been coded so that the user can only input their name and save the score to local storage when the game has been completed.

 ### Reset Game
  - The Reset Game button will clear the game data.